-The intangible assets recorded on the balance sheet represent the fair value of the customer lists acquired.
+The intangible assets recorded on the consolidated statement of financial position represent the fair value of the customer lists acquired.

 The acquisition of Spyrus was accounted for using the acquisition method of accounting in accordance with IFRS 3 with the results of operations consolidated with those of the Company effective September 15, 2021.